Mrzhouqifei/DBA/README.txt

---> examples.ipynb: a quick glance of the use case of undercover attack
+--> example_xx.ipynb: a quick glance of the use case of undercover attack on images and texts

 --> xxx_pre_train: train models on normal examples